Bronya-Rand/DDML/README.md

 6. Ability to reset the save file of mods.
 7. MacOS and Linux Support!
     > While MacOS support is available, I cannot guarantee that the same code for Windows and Linux will translate well to the Mac OS version of DDML from `renpy.app`.
 Please report these issues when you get a error.
+8. Mod Search Support!
+    > Please be advised this is the last JSON cache from Doki Doki Mod Club.
+Newer mods released after the site shutdown will not show up in this mod list search.
+9. Compatibility with DDMM!
+Transfer your mods easily to DDML using the built-in transfer tool.

 **DISCLAIMER**